andrewgxp/forge-minecraft-linux-installer/README.md

 # forge-minecraft-ubuntu-installer
-For help installing the Forge Minecraft server on Ubuntu 22.04
+For help installing the Forge Minecraft server on systemd based Linux systems